Krabby Patty: Ingredients

-The Krabby Patty is made out of a frozen meatless burger with buns, the patty, pickles, lettuce, tomatoes, cheese, ketchup, mustard, and onions and with other elements according to a Krabby Patty secret formula, though said secret formula has never been revealed in the series.
-In the episode "Just One Bite," the Krusty Krab is revealed to have a "patty vault" that contains many Krabby Patties.
+The Krabby Patty is made with a frozen meatless burger.
+It is composed of the buns, the patty, pickles, lettuce, tomatoes, cheese, ketchup, mustard, and onions.
+It may also contain one or more secret ingredients according to a Krabby Patty secret formula, though said secret formula has never been revealed in the series.

-The Krusty Krab's menu, the Galley Grub, consists mostly of ordinary fast food items, such as french fries and sodas.
-Its signature sandwich, the Krabby Patty, is celebrated, to a comic degree, by the citizens of Bikini Bottom.
+The Krusty Krab's menu, the Galley Grub, consists mostly of ordinary fast-food items, such as french fries and sodas.
+Its signature burger, the Krabby Patty, is celebrated to a comical degree by the citizens of Bikini Bottom.
 In The SpongeBob Movie: Sponge Out of Water, Mr. Krabs states: "The Krabby Patty is what ties us all together!
 Without it, there will be a complete breakdown of social order!"
-In the Season 1 episode Pickles, it's revealed that the sandwich comprises two buns, with the patty, lettuce, cheese, onions, tomatoes, ketchup, mustard, and pickles between them (in that order).
+In the Season 1 episode "Pickles", it's revealed that the burger comprises two buns, with the patty, lettuce, cheese, onions, tomatoes, ketchup, mustard, and pickles between them (in that order).